dudley2y/dudley2y.github.io/_posts/2024-3-5-God-Bless-GZIP.md

 ![standard can frame](https://canlogger1000.csselectronics.com/img/CAN-bus-frame-standard-message-SOF-ID-RTR-Control-Data-CRC-ACK-EOF.svg)

 TLDR: it's the networking protocol that's responsible for making your car work.
-Your brake pedals don't physically connect to your tires, so something has to tell your breaks to activate.
+Your brake pedals don't physically connect to your tires, so something has to tell your brakes to activate.
 Thanks to the can-utils library, we can easily see CAN network traffic easily on a linux machine!